git-cloner/gitclone.com/mydocs/en-US/feature/README.md

 **Managed repository, support mirroring from github**

 ​	Use gitclone.com's managed repository image.
 Gitclone.com deploys a set of gogs open source code hosting system.
-Developers can use https://gitclone.com/gogs/ to mirror the code base from github after registering and logging in.
+Developers can use https://gitclone.com/gogs/ to mirror the repository from github after registering and logging in.
 The advantage is that it can be Browse the code online as on github (but faster).

 **Speed up common developer websites**